at Carter Braxton/Mlend Home Loans

 Location: 27 S. King St.

-- 6:00-9:00 Book Signings.
+- 6:00-9:00 Art and Book Signings.
 Books and Other Found Things hosts monthly "meet the author" events with local authors available to discuss and sign copies of their books.
-The three authors for July are Sue Walls and her Exploring Wildlife Series books; Merita Atherly and her book entitled, Garden Surrender (Meditations) and last but not least is Danny S. Lliteras. who will be signing copies of his book, Flames and Smoke Visible.
-Plus local artist, Steve Loya will be doing his unique Splotch Monster art.
+The author for August is Leah Kosin and her book entitled, A Home for Your Heart.
+Plus local artist will be displaying their art such as Alex Thompson from Studio Koyanagi and Steve Loya will be doing his unique Splotch Monsters, along with aroma therapy with Kris Alcantera.

 Location: 13 W. Loudoun St.

-- 6:00-9:00 Open House with Tea.
-The Loudoun Museum is featuring their history exhibit, showcasing a variety of artifacts from Loudoun County's past centuries.
+- 6:00-9:00 Music and Tea.
+The Loudoun Museum is hosting the barber shop quartet, LoCo4, along with their history exhibit, showcasing a variety of artifacts from Loudoun County's past centuries.
 Plus you can join tea artisan, Lisa Scruggs in the log cabin for samples of her unique tea blends.
 Also open is the Children's Discovery Room, where today's youngster can enjoy a special hands-on history experience, exploring what life was like for children in the 1820's.
 Free Admission.

 Location: 16 W. Loudoun St.